/gsd cleanup

 - Lists all refs under

-refs/gsd/snapshots/ - Groups them by label (the path prefix, excluding the final segment)
+refs/gsd/snapshots/ - Groups them by label (the path prefix, excluding the final timestamp segment)

-- For each label group, keeps the 5 most recent refs and deletes the rest
+- For each label group, keeps the 5 most recent refs (sorted lexicographically, which matches chronological order given the

 This means you always have at least 5 rollback points per label.
 Old snapshots beyond that window are pruned.